roughnecks/BirbaBot/README.md

 EXAMPLE

     @kw new "what time is it" is I don't know
-    asking: what time is it?
+    asking: !what time is it
     bot replies: I don't know

 Without quoting you would get 'what time' => 'it is I don't know'

+The complete help about facts can be found in doc/Factoids.txt.

 Contacts
 --------